sruthidevatd/listener-documentation/troubleshooting/intro.md

 Ingest Services does not deploy properly and throws a `503` error.

 __Solution__:
 When Ingest starts, it checks for sources in Elasticsearch and throws an error if it does not find any sources.
 Create a source and restart Ingest.

-## MQTT
-__Problem__:
-Messages are not getting to the source.

-__Solution__:
-Ensure the topic is valid.

-__Problem__:
-State of the source indicates a bad broker.

-__Solution__:
-Check for network blocks from MQTT to listener.

 ## Sources